|Teaching method||Contact hours|

 This course focuses on sociological and anthropological contributions to development studies.
 The aim is familiarization with theoretical discussions and controversies, critical analysis and positioning.
 Students learn how to recognize concepts from across the field and situate them within the relevant debates.
-Particular thematic and conceptual development discussions are treated in more depth: the cultural turn in development, landscape approaches to development; institutions and assemblages, social movements and political activism.
+Particular themes will be treated in more depth: the cultural turn in development, sustainability, conservation, governmentality, social movements, mobility and migration.
 These themes are illustrated with case-studies from rural and urban settings.
-Throughout the course, but particular at the end, attention is paid to the possible role of sociologists and anthropologists in the practice of development.
+Throughout the course, but particular at the end, attention is paid to methodological approaches and the possible role of sociologists and anthropologists in the practice of development.

 After successful completion of this course students are expected to be able to:

 - differentiate current sociological and anthropological perspectives on development;

-- apply various theoretical approaches and concepts to changes in rural and urban settings;
+- apply various theoretical approaches and concepts to specific activities and exercises in the tutorial;

-- assess the usefulness of different perspectives in professional contexts;
+- analyse critically the value of different perspectives in assigned readings;

 The course consists of 2x2 lecture hours per week, and one obligatory tutorial of 2 hours each week.
 Each week with the exception of the first week, students write 5 individual assignments in which they differentiate current perspectives on development, apply theoretical approaches, and analyse critically the vale of different perspectives in assigned readings.
 These assignments are the core element of the assessment of the course.
 For each tutorial one group of students prepares a presentation and an exercise in which the literature of that week is applied on a specific case.
 The students write four individual assignments that receive collective feedback by the teachers.